kdchin/async-workshop/README.md

 - understand how asyncronicity impacts ordering of code execution
 - learn how to test asynchronous code

-A reference solution is found on the `solutions` branch.
+A reference solution is found on the `solution` branch.
 We recommend you practice this exeercie **without** AI tools -- it's meant to help you learn!

 The exercises for you to complete are specified below.